pluto476526/alx_be_shell/README.md

+#!/bin/bash
-Script 1 modifies permissions for betty
+This script modifies permissions for betty